Rak256/Neural-Network-/README.md

 <img width="1086" height="521" alt="image" src="https://github.com/user-attachments/assets/89804e11-de18-4497-b865-95437c5229e7" />

+where i,j,p, and q are arbritrary indexes.

 The biggest question I had during my research was "How do I take the derivative of matrix multiplication?".
 This is where the total differential of the cost function is very useful.

 <img width="1146" height="679" alt="image" src="https://github.com/user-attachments/assets/59441b30-8fe7-495a-8ae0-001878932223" />

+Changing any entry in the weight matrix does affect the bias matrix.
+Therefore, it's derivative with respect to some pq entry in the weight matrix is always 0.
+Furthermore, notice that whenever i ≠ p the partial derivative is zero.
+Therefore, the summation over the rows of Z collapses.
+Lastly, when k ≠ q, ∂(Wᵢₖ Aₖⱼ)/∂Wₚq is 0.
+Therefore we get